Amtrak Cascades: December 2017 derailment

 On December 18, 2017, while making the inaugural run on the Point Defiance Bypass, southbound train 501 derailed near DuPont, Washington.
 Three passengers were killed, and 65 people in total were injured.
 The crash occurred on an overpass over I-5, on a sharp curve with a speed limit of 30 mph; train 501 was traveling at 80 mph.
-Positive train control, a system that would have prevented the train from speeding, was not yet enabled on the Point Defiance Bypass at the time of the crash.
+Positive train control (PTC), a system that would have prevented the train from speeding, was not yet enabled on the Point Defiance Bypass at the time of the crash.
 An investigation by the National Transportation Safety Board also found that the train's engineer was not properly trained on either the tracks or the train's Siemens Charger locomotive, both of which were new at the time.

-WSDOT announced that it would not resume service until the full implementation of PTC.
+WSDOT announced that it would not resume service until PTC was fully implemented.
 Service was then scheduled to restart in early 2019.
-PTC was activated on the Point Defiance Bypass in March 2019, but Cascades service on the bypass did not resume until November 18, 2021, almost four years after the derailment.
+PTC was activated on the Point Defiance Bypass in March 2019, resulting in full PTC implementation on the US portion of the corridor between Blaine and Eugene.
+However, Cascades service on the bypass did not resume until November 18, 2021, almost four years after the derailment.
+Service resumption was not contingent on PTC being used on the British Columbia portion of the corridor, as PTC was not permanently implemented anywhere in Canada until October 2025, when BNSF started running PTC-protected trains along a 17 mi stretch of the Cascades corridor between the US border and Brownsville (near the New Westminster Bridge).